-In 2013, the tensions surrounding federalism and regional authority in Somalia were clearly illustrated when the communities of "Jubbaland" formed a Constitutional Congress to create a new federal state and to elect a president 145.
-The FGS insisted that only it could create new states.
-This resulted in a 6-month stand-off among the clans, political and militia actors and the FGS, and between the FGS and IGAD, who supported the formation of a new state.
-The FGS and the nascent "Jubbaland State" came to a compromise agreement in August 2013.
-The FGS accepted the fact of the Jubbaland initiative.
-The Jubbaland factions accepted an interim two-year administration status.
-According to the agreement, a formal Federal Member State would be established according to a constitutional process.
-The port and airport were recognized as national assets.
-Within six months the FGS was to take over management of these assets, although revenues would continue to be exclusively invested in Jubba priorities.
-The Jubba militias would also be integrated into the Somali national forces.
-(However, eight months after signing, implementation is lagging.)
+In 2013, the tensions surrounding federalism and regional authority in Somalia we clearly illustrated when the communities of "Jubbaland" formed a Constitutior Congress to create a new federal state and to elect a president 145.
+The FGS insisted the only it could create new states.
+This resulted in a 6-month stand-off among the clar political and militia actors and the FGS, and between the FGS and IGAD, who support the formation of a new state.
+The FGS and the nascent "Jubbaland State" came to compromise agreement in August 2013.
+The FGS accepted the fact of the Jubbala initiative.
+The Jubbaland factions accepted an interim two-year administration standaccording to the agreement, a formal Federal Member State would be establish according to a constitutional process.
+The port and airport were recognized as natic assets.
+Within six months the FGS was to take over management of these assets, althour revenues would continue to be exclusively invested in Jubba priorities.
+The Jubba milimould also be integrated into the Somali national forces.
+(However, eight months a signing, implementation is lagging.)

-It is possible that the Jubbaland agreement will provide a model for the formation of other states.
+It is possible that the Jubbaland agreement will provide a model for the formatio other states.

-Since the formation of the Interim Jubba Administration, the focus has shifted to the formation of a "South West State" around Baidoa.
-There is controversy over whether this new state will supersede the Interim Jubba Administration territory or will simply exist alongside it.
+Since the formation of the Interim Jubba Administration, the focus has shifted to formation of a "South West State" around Baidoa.
+There is controversy over whethe new state will supersede the Interim Jubba Administration territory or will simply exist alongside it.
 Other entities are seeking recognition.
 In the central regions, competing "states" claim the same or overlapping territories - Galmudug, Hibin and Heeb, Central Region State, and El Bur State.

-&lt;sup>144 Bryden, Morgan.
-"Somalia Redux: Assessing the New Somali Federal Government," A Report of the CSIS Africa Program (Washington DC, 2013), 89.
+144 Bryden, Morgan.
+"Somalia Redux: Assessing the New Somali Federal Government," A Report CSIS Africa Program (Washington DC, 2013), 89.

-Private Sector Investment and Barriers to Growth Analysis in South-Central Somalia and Puntland" Adam Smith International Report for DFID, (May 2013).
+Private Sector Investment and Barriers to Growth Analysis in South-Central Somalia and Pur Adam Smith International Report for DFID, (May 2013).

 These political processes are unfolding in the context of the ongoing presence and threat to peacebuilding of the al-Shabaab movement.
-Brahimi highlighted, "Al-Shabaab's residual influence can be explained by three main factors: the determination and discipline of its core leadership (irrespective of divisions between them); the absence of rival authorities across much of southern Somalia; and Al-Shabaab's skill in appropriating and exploiting legitimate local grievances for its own purposes.
+Brahimi 146 highlighted, "Al-Shabaab's residual influence can be explained by three main factors: the determination and discipline of its core leadership (irrespective of divisions between them); the absence of rival authorities across much of southern Somalia; and Al-Shabaab's skill in appropriating and exploiting legitimate local grievances for its own purposes.
 The jihadists' territorial 'footprint' on the Somali map thus corresponds closely with areas inhabited by disgruntled and disaffected clans."
 There is wide international agreement that investments in sub-national governance are necessary to the long-term stability of Somalia.
 However, there is disagreement over the importance of order, approach and proportionate investment.